mindsdb/mindsdb/mindsdb/integrations/handlers/slack_handler/README.md

 LIMIT 2000;
 ```

-When using the LIMIT clause to query additional users, you may encounter Slack API rate limits.
+When using the LIMIT clause to query additional records, you may encounter Slack API rate limits.

 ## Next Steps